Refzlund/svelte-object/README.md

 - Trigger validation methods manually (will be recursive when used on Object or Array)
 - 'Rest Params' on Objects and Arrays cascades to children recursively as attributes
 - Custom `bind` utility function for components and `use:bind` for HTML-elements
+- Type-safe

 ### Why stores?
 There are two big reasons:
 1. We cannot bind using `let:directive` - however generalizing the store pattern used in this library, we can!
-2. They're both easier and clearer to deal with and to debug
+2. They're both easier and clearer to deal with and to debug First of call, consider using `Typescript`.
+If you don't use `Typescript` you may ignore any type-related content that is not pure `Javascript`.

 ### Requirements
 Understanding [Svelte Stores](https://svelte.dev/tutorial/writable-stores), how to make [custom stores](https://svelte.dev/tutorial/custom-stores) and how to [derive a store](https://svelte.dev/tutorial/derived-stores) will prove to be important assets to maximizing the use of this library.